ldeso/hugo-flex/README.md

 ### Netlify Contact Form

-A contact form working with the Netlify form handling service may be inserted with the shortcode:
+A contact form that works with the Netlify form handling service can be inserted with the shortcode:

 ```
 {{< contact >}}